 - Diatomaceous Earth (more info)

 Total Nutrition Formula is my multi-vitamin/mineral formula.
-I take it once a week, but I took it every day with smoothies before I found myself feeling well.
+I take it once a week, but I used took it every day with smoothies.
+Now I eat enough salads I don’t feel the need for it as much.
 It has chlorella and spirulina and lots of other good stuff.
 Spirulina isn’t a big Candida killer but it goes hand-in-hand with chlorella, so I figured I’d add it in.
 A study in 2001 found that spirulina supports our beneficial microflora which leads to less Candida,13 and an experiment from 2010 shows that spirulina enhances immune system response to Candida and other pathogens.
 14 It’s said that chlorella does a similar number on Candida, and it’s rich in B vitamins including biotin, and I also read somewhere about how chlorella can break down the cell walls of fungi, but I cannot find that anywhere.

 I always have SF722 on hand but I don’t take it very often.
 I take Abzorb in the mornings on an empty stomach, 3-4, and I take 1-2 with every cooked meal I have when I remember.
-I also take Liquid Light every now and then, just when I have a feeling I need a mineral boost, and I take some CBD oil when I hurt myself (experimenting on my body, weight lifting, injury, debauchery, etc.).
+I also take Liquid Light every now and then, just when I have a feeling I need a mineral boost.

-And I constantly sip on Mother Earth Cider.
-If I didn’t smoke marijuana I would probably have just a sip or two a day.
+When I was smoking marijuana I constantly sipped on Mother Earth Cider.
+It kept me from getting sick.
+Now I just sip once or twice a day.
 Just read the ingredients and you’ll see why.
 This is by far my favorite supplement on the market, but it’s not here as a Candida fighter.
 I’m sure it does a little, but not like the aforementioned.

 Two other big causes of Candida overgrowth that we did not touch include vaccines and amalgams.
 The damage these medical products cause will feed Candida indefinitely.
 If you have heavy metal toxicity, the only thing I would do differently in this protocol is to add the Total Nutrition Formula and take additional chlorella and spirulina daily.
 It’s hard to eat too much of these seaweeds, and they have tons and tons of benefits, so get them in you any way you can.
 I think they’re disgusting so I prefer tablets or strong smoothie concoctions to bury the taste.